PRIVACY & CONFIDENTIALITY

-At New Growth Behavioral Health Services we adhere to strict privacy and confidentiality standards.
+At New Counseling Services we adhere to strict privacy and confidentiality standards.
 As part of our professional practice, our clinicians maintain personal information about you and your health and follow HIPAA regulations to safeguard your records.
 State and federal law protects this information by limiting its uses and disclosures.

 Are there exceptions to confidentiality?